 Generally, the meaning of freight and shipping is almost the same.
 Both freight and shipping are the transportation of products by air, land, or water.
-Then also small differences are there between them.
+But, then also, slight differences are there between them.

 Freight can be for commercial purposes only.
-Whereas shipping can be for both commercial and non-commercial purposes.
+In contrast, shipping can be for both commercial and non-commercial purposes.

 Freight is cheaper to transport goods because it transports in bulk.
 But shipping is a little expensive.

 The below image shows the format of the premium freight monitoring report.